-- 1. Make sure you are in the C/C++ perspective of CCS.
-If you are not in that perspective, click the C/C++ icon to switch back. - 2.
-Double-click on the \.cfg configuration file in the Project Explorer tree.
+- 1. Make sure you are in the CCS Edit perspective of CCS.
+If you are not in that perspective, click the perspective link in the upper-right corner to switch back. - Double-click on the \.cfg configuration file in the Project Explorer tree.
 While XGCONF is opening, the CCS status bar shows that the configuration is being processed and validated.
-(If your project does not yet contain a \.cfg file, see Section 2.1.3.)

-- 3. When XGCONF opens, you see the Welcome sheet for SYS/BIOS.
-This sheet provides links to - SYS/BIOS documentation resources. - 4.
-Click the System Overview button to see a handy overview of the main modules you can use in SYS/BIOS applications (see page 2-37).
+(If your project does not yet contain a \.cfg file, see Section 2.2.) - 3.
+When XGCONF opens, you see the Welcome sheet for SYS/BIOS.
+This sheet provides links to SYS/BIOS documentation resources. - 4.
+Click the System Overview link to see a handy overview of the main modules you can use in SYS/BIOS applications (see page 34).

-Note: If the configuration is shown in a text editor instead of XGCONF, right-click on the .cfg file and choose Open With > XGCONF.
+If the configuration is shown in a text editor instead of XGCONF, right-click on the .cfg file and choose Open With > XGCONF.